 From this condom incident, I realized something very important, that can relate to all kinds of relationships.

 What you do before a relationship is before a relationship.

-If your partner or someone you are dating is interrogating you with personal questions about your past right off the bat, run and fast!
-This is definitely a huge red flag.
+If your partner or someone you are dating is interrogating you with questions of your past and acts as if they are perfect (and never have made even a teeny tiny mistake in their life)… this is definitely a huge red flag.